chonz0/community/tutorials/cloud-iot-foglamp/index.md

 Select the `GCP-Gateway` plugin, give your instance a name, e.g. GCP, and click the Next button.

-Now you will need to create a device for communigating with Cloud IoT Core.
+Now you will need to create a device for communicating with Cloud IoT Core.
 Start by navigating to the [Google Cloud IoT Core Console](https://console.cloud.google.com/iot) and clicking `+ Create Registry`.
 Input a registry ID, e.g. foglamp, and input a region, e.g. us-central1, and select an existing telemetry topic or create